scaffold-eth/scaffold-eth-2/README.md

 - Edit your deployment scripts in `packages/hardhat/deploy`

 ## Deploying Smart Contracts
+Once you are ready to deploy your smart contracts, there are a few things you need to adjust.

+1. Select the network

-By default, `yarn deploy` will deploy the contract to the local network.
+By default, ```yarn deploy``` will deploy the contract to the local network.
+You can change the defaultNetwork in `packages/hardhat/hardhat.config.js.` You could also simply run ```yarn deploy --network target_network``` to deploy to another network.

-You can deploy your contracts to other networks.
-Check the `hardhat.config.js` for the networks that are pre-configured, you'll need to add your Alchemy API key & the private key of the deployer account.
-You can also add other network settings to the `hardhat.config.js` file.
+Check the `hardhat.config.js` for the networks that are pre-configured.
+You can also add other network settings to the `hardhat.config.js file`.
 Here are the [Alchemy docs](https://docs.alchemy.com/docs/how-to-add-alchemy-rpc-endpoints-to-metamask) for information on specific networks.

-1. Rename `.env.example` to `.env` and fill the required keys.
+2. Generate or add a deployer account & add your Alchemy API key.
+Rename .env.example to .env and fill the required keys.

 ```
 ALCHEMY_API_KEY="",
 DEPLOYER_PRIVATE_KEY=""
 ```

+The deployer account is the account that will deploy your contracts and execute calls you make in your deployment script.

-You can also generate a random account / private key with `yarn generate` (and check the generated account with `yarn account`)
+You can generate a random account / private key with ```yarn generate``` or add the private key of your crypto wallet. ```yarn generate``` will create a random account and add the DEPLOYER_PRIVATE_KEY to the .env file.
+You can check the generated account with ```yarn account```.

+3. Deploy your smart contract(s)

-2. Run the command below to deploy the contract to the target network.
-Make sure to have the funds in your deployer account to pay for the transaction.
+Run the command below to deploy the smart contract to the target network.
+Make sure to have some funds in your deployer account to pay for the transaction.

 ```
 yarn deploy --network network_name